 Eco-Friendly is a term used to describe services and goods that cause very little, if any, harm to the environment.
 This term most commonly refers to products that contribute to green living or practices that help conserve resources like water and energy.
 Eco-friendly products also prevent contributions to air, water and land pollution.

-The front margin of the garment that extends from front corner to front corner.
+The edge is the front margin of the garment that extends from front corner to front corner.

-Also known as fil-à-fil is a type of closely woven, plain weave cloth created by the alternation of light and dark warp and weft threads, resulting in a heathered effect.
+End-on-End, also known as fil-à-fil, is a type of closely woven, plain weave cloth created by the alternation of light and dark warp and weft threads, resulting in a heathered effect.
 It is most commonly woven from cotton or linen fibers.
-End-on-end is almost identical to cambric (also known as chambray), lacking only the calendering which gives cambric fabric its glossy…
+End-on-end is almost identical to cambric (also known as chambray), lacking only the calendering which gives cambric fabric its…